 “The nanorobot proved to be safe and immunologically inert for use in normal mice and, also in Bama miniature pigs, showing no detectable changes in normal blood coagulation or cell morphology,” said Yuliang Zhao, also a professor at NCNST and lead scientist of the international collaborative team.

 Most importantly, there was no evidence of the nanorobots spreading into the brain where it could cause unwanted side effects, such as a stroke.

 “The nanorobots are decidedly safe in the normal tissues of mice and large animals,” said Guangjun Nie, another professor at the NCNST and a key member of the collaborative team.

-The treatment blocked tumor blood supply and generated tumor tissue damage within 24 hours while having no effect on healthy tissues.
+The treatment blocked the tumor’s blood supply and generated tumor tissue damage within 24 hours while having no effect on healthy tissues.
 After attacking tumors, most of the nanorobots were cleared and degraded from the body after 24 hours.

-By two days, there was evidence of advanced thrombosis, and 3 days, thrombi in all tumor vessels were observed.
+Within two days, there was evidence of advanced thrombosis, and by three days, thrombi in all tumor vessels were observed.